RedisLabs/redislabs-docs/content/rs/getting-started/memtier-benchmark.md

 Enterprise database and generates a load doing the following:

 - A 50/50 Set to Get ratio
-- Each object will have random data in the value
+- Each object has random data in the value

 ## Populate a Database with Testing Data